gnzlbg/static_vector/README.md

  follows
  [`boost::container::static_vector<T,Capacity>`][boost_static_vector] [1]
- closely and specifies the semantics that `fixed_capacity_vector` ought to have as if it were a standalone type.
+ closely and specifies the semantics that `fixed_capacity_vector` ought to have as a standalone type.
 As a library component this delivers immediate value.

 I hope that having the concise semantics of this type specified will also be